EudyContreras/Chartastic/features.md

    - [x] The y axis labels should be able to support any type of value (integers, doubles, etc)
    - [x] The y axis labels should support preffix and suffix appenditures to the values
    - [x] The y axis labels should be properly rounded based on magnitude
+   - [x] The y axis labels should minor ticks
-   - [ ] The y axis labels should minor ticks
+   - [ ] The y axis labels should be able to be angled/skewed
+   - [ ] The y axis label values should support different default and user createdd formats
+   - [ ] The y axis should support user submitted values while sticking to the real values of the data